TITLE XXXV

 Section 383:10-a

-383:10-a Other Accountants or Experts. – Whenever he considers it necessary the commissioner may engage the services of outside accountants or other experts to perform an audit or such further examination as he deems necessary, except that the engagement of legal services shall be with the approval of the attorney general.
-The compensation and expenses of such outside accountants or other experts shall be a charge against the examined institution and shall be paid directly by such institution.
+383:10-a Accountants or Experts. – Whenever he or she considers it necessary the commissioner may engage the services of one or more outside accountants or other experts to perform an audit or such further examination as he or she deems necessary, except that the engagement of legal services shall be with the approval of the attorney general.
+The compensation and expenses of each outside accountant or other expert shall be a charge against the examined entity and shall be paid directly by that entity.

 Section 383:10-b

-383:10-b Confidential Information. – All records of investigations and reports of examinations by the banking department, including any duly authenticated copy or copies thereof in the possession of any institution under the supervision of the bank commissioner, shall be confidential communications, shall not be subject to subpoena and shall not be made public unless, in the judgment of the commissioner, the ends of justice and the public advantage will be subserved by the publication thereof.
-The commissioner may furnish to the federal supervisory authorities and to independent insuring funds which he deems qualified such information and reports relating to the institutions under his supervision as he deems best.
-On motion for discovery filed in any court of competent jurisdiction, in aid of any pending action, the court, after hearing the parties, may order the production of such records, investigations and reports for use in such action whenever it is found that justice so requires, subject to such reasonable safeguards imposed by the court as may be necessary to prevent use by unauthorized persons or publicity of irrelevant portions thereof.
+383:10-b Confidential Information. – All records of the department's investigations, examinations, visitations, and reports produced by those investigations, examinations, and visitations including any duly authenticated copy of those records in the possession of any entity under the supervision of the commissioner, shall be confidential, shall not be subject to RSA 91-A, shall not be subject to subpoena and shall not be made public unless, in the judgment of the commissioner, the ends of justice and the public advantage will be served by the publication of those records.
+The commissioner may disclose to federal and state supervisory authorities and to independent insuring funds which he or she deems qualified such information and reports relating to the entities under his or her supervision as he or she deems best.
+The commissioner may also furnish to any government sponsored bank created under the Federal Home Loan Bank Act, or any authorized agent thereof, copies of reports of examination concerning any bank or credit union that is a member of such government sponsored bank, as required for the evaluation of the financial condition of the member bank or credit union.
+The commissioner may share information with state and federal regulators, and may share information with law enforcement agencies for the purpose of criminal investigations.
+On motion for discovery filed in any court of competent jurisdiction, in aid of any pending action, the court, after hearing the parties, may order the production of those records for use in that action whenever it is found that justice so requires, subject to such reasonable safeguards imposed by the court as may be necessary to prevent use by unauthorized persons or publicity of irrelevant portions of those records.

 Section 383:10-c